skienzmatishun/rippreport/content/p/vote-smart/index.md

   recency_score: 0.23083255747252965
   rank: 10
-summary: In our analysis of the March 5, 2024 Baldwin County primary election, we expose how the Catalyst political machine installs puppet candidates.
+summary: In our analysis of the March 5, 2024 Baldwin County primary election, we expose how CATALYST installs puppet candidates.
 Board of Education contender Andrea Lindsey switched parties right before qualifying to serve as a rubber stamp for Superintendent Eddie Tyler.
 Voters must reject machine-backed stooges and elect Carrie Hosier and Kim Earl to restore honest public service.